 43.1 General Service Pay Range Assignments

-A. Effective July 1, 2021, each classification represented by the Union will continue to be assigned to the same salary range of the “State General Service Salary Schedule Effective January 1, 2019 through June 30, 2019” that it was assigned on June 30, 2021, except as otherwise specifically provided for in this article.
-Effective July 1, 2021, each employee will continue to be assigned to the same range and step of the State General Service Salary Schedule that they were assigned on June 30, 2021, except as otherwise specifically provided for in this article.
+A. Effective July 1, 2023, each classification represented by the Union will continue to be assigned to the same salary range of the “State General Service Salary Schedule Effective July 1, 2022 through June 30, 2023” that it was assigned on June 30, 2023, except as otherwise specifically provided for in this article.
+Effective July 1, 2023, each employee will continue to be assigned to the same range and step of the State General Service Salary Schedule that they were assigned on June 30, 2023, except as otherwise specifically provided for in this article.

-B. Effective July 1, 2022, all ranges and steps of the State General Service Salary Schedule Effective July 1, 2021 through June 30, 2023 will be increased by three and twenty-five hundredths percent (3.25%), ), as shown in Appendix XX.
-This salary increase is based on the General Service Salary Schedule in effect on June 30, 2022.
+B. Effective July 1, 2023, all ranges and steps of the State General Service Salary Schedule Effective July 1, 2022 through June 30, 2023 will be increased by four percent (4%) three and one-half percent (3.50%), as shown in Appendix XX.
+This salary increase is based on the General Service Salary Schedule in effect on June 30, 2023.

+C. Effective July 1, 2024, all ranges and steps of the State General Service Salary Schedule Effective July 1, 2023 through June 30, 3024 will be increased by two three percent (23%), as shown in Appendix X. This salary increase is based on the General Service Salary Schedule in effect on June 30, 2024.

-Minimum Wages Determined by Local Ordinances
+D. Minimum Wages Determined by Local Ordinances

 Any employee who has a permanent assigned duty station within a local jurisdiction which has passed an ordinance establishing a minimum wage higher than the minimum wage established in the Collective Bargaining Agreement, will be paid no less than the minimum wage directed by the local ordinance.
 The Employer will first consider the hourly wage of the employee’s base salary plus any applicable King County Premium Pay under Subsection 43.15.
-If, after this consideration, the employee’s salary is still below the local ordinance minimum wage, the Employer will place the employee on a step in the assigned salary range that is equal to or higher than the minimum wage requirement of the local ordinance.Employees who are paid above the maximum for their range on the effective date of the increases described in Subsection C, above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.
+If, after this consideration, the employee’s salary is still below the local ordinance minimum wage, the Employer will place the employee on a step in the assigned salary range that is equal to or higher than the minimum wage requirement of the local ordinance.

+E. Employees who are paid above the maximum for their range on the effective date of the increases described in Subsection C, above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.

 43.2 “IT” Professional Structure Pay Range Assignments